oconnor-ryan/E2E2/README.md

 * Users can form group chats
 * Users can invite each other to certain group chats
 * Group chats can be organized by topics or channels (simlar to Discord Servers/Channels or Element's Matrix Spaces/Rooms)
+* If users are removed from a chat, all encryption keys are regenerated if needed
 * Chats can be asyncronous (a user can send a message to an offline user and the offline user will receive the message once they connect to server).

 - Accounts and Login